Facilitation

 6. Streamline the approval process

-Avoid this altogether by coming up with a clear plan for approving deliverables.
-Ensure every stakeholder knows their role and is clear on the approval process so that you can eliminate bottlenecks, improve the process of getting buy-in, and ensure every deadline is met.
+Defined roles, shared review timelines, and clear “who signs off when” guidelines keep sales proposals, product releases, and marketing campaigns on schedule.
+Every stakeholder should know their role and be clear on the approval process so that you can eliminate bottlenecks, improve the process of getting buy-in, and ensure every deadline is met.

 7. Hold small retrospectives after key project milestones